LBNL-ETA/DFLEXLIBS/README.md

 **DFLEXLIBS** is a Python library for developing and deploying **HVAC-based demand flexibility control applications**.
 It focuses on **portable** control applications that exclusively contain control logic and are abstract to specific building implementations, such as point names and communication protocols.

-The library uses **semantic models** and **control platform-oriented interfaces** to configure and run controls in real or virtual buildings.
+The library uses **semantic models** and **control platform-oriented interfaces** to configure and run controls across different buildings with minimal effort (i.e., few lines of code across buildings under the same platform).

 ## Features